Claire Allen

 Claire Allen (July 29, 1853 – December 22, 1942) was an American architect prominent in southern Michigan in the early twentieth century, and best known for designing several county courthouses.
 He was considered a "master regional architect".

 Allen moved to Jackson as a young man, and practiced architecture there for 52 years.
 He established the architectural firm of Claire Allen & Sons.
 Some 100 structures are attributed to him.
-His firm designed numerous examples of American neoclassical architecture and colonial revival buildings in Michigan and Iowa, but had a range that encompassed Beaux-Arts Classical and Jacobean Revival style as well.
+His firm designed numerous examples of American neoclassical architecture and Colonial Revival buildings in Michigan and Iowa, but had a range that encompassed Beaux-Arts Classical and Jacobean Revival styles as well.

 Works

 Some buildings designed by Allen include: